Happy Birthday Singapore!

 The picture above is from the last rehearsal a couple of days ago, featuring the Ministry of Education contingent and that tallest chap (the right marker), is my big bro.

 Times like these always creates a sense of confusion and perhaps loss for me.
 Where is home?

 When we (the UK) celebrated the Queen’s Jubilee, I didn’t feel it, I didn’t get it.
 But is that more because I thought it utterly WRONG to spend all that money when our country could ill afford to do so, than anything else, than my indifferent feelings towards the royal family?

 Let’s consider it this way.
 I am a huge sports fan, if you don’t know that already and I will always support the English football team, the English cricket team, the English rugby team, etc, erm, even if I will always pick Djokovic over Murray!
 Does that perhaps then answer my own question?
 Maybe there isn’t a straight answer.
 Maybe it’s a bit of both.

 Perhaps I ought to just look on the bright side and enjoy the best of two very different worlds, I was after all, raised in a very multi cultural family, so that shouldn’t be too hard to do!

 PS: on the back of all this high, true to form, early elections are being scheduled for September!

 But I digress!

-To celebrate Singapore’s 50th birthday, here’s a look back on a few iconic Singaporean dishes that reflect each of its cultures:
+To celebrate Singapore’s 50th birthday, here’s a look back on a few traditional Singaporean dishes that reflect each of its cultures:

-And of course, we need to raise a toast, what better drink than the Singapore Sling!
+And of course, we need to raise a toast, what better drink than the iconic Singapore Sling!